isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1427.md

 **Description**

 Industry Engagement is an important mission of Singapore Polytechnic and we aim to position ourselves as an industry-relevant polytechnic.
-At the School of Business, Business Innovation Centre (BIC), we uplift enterprises’ capabilities by enhancing productivity, innovation and building talent for the industry.
+At the School of Business, Business Innovation Centre (BIC), we uplift enterprises' capabilities by enhancing productivity, innovation and building talent for the industry.
 We engage the industry by using our Pedagogical Model of Mindset, Skillset and Behavior and design thinking approach to help clients identify problem statement(s) then solutions.

 ## Solution Packages Option(s)